srand/jolt/docs/plugins.rst

 * ``port`` - Port number of the AMQP service.
 Default: 5672

+* ``max-priority`` -
+  Optional worker configuration.
+Enables task priority queues.
+Tasks that are waiting in queue for a worker will be dequeued in order of priority.
+See ``priority``.
+  This value configures the number of priority levels that will be available and should be a positive integer between 1 and 255.
+  Values between 1 and 10 are recommended.
+Default: 1.

+* ``priority`` -
+  Optional client configuration.
+Configures the default priority of all tasks submitted to the queue.
+Default: 0.

 * ``routing_key`` -
   Optional.
 By using routing keys, tasks can be directed to different types of workers.
 When starting a worker by using the ``amqp-worker``